aholdahl/inventory-manager/README.md

 The Orders page reflects all orders placed with the company.

  - The user may view all orders, including customer name and address, order number and date, and product information and quantity ordered.
+ - The user may edit an existing order details by clicking Edit Order, updating the customer information, then clicking Save Changes.
- - The user may edit an existing order by clicking Delete Order Item.
+ - The user may edit an existing order item by clicking Delete Order Item.
  - The user may delete an order by clicking the Delete Order button.

+ ## New Order

- - The user may add a new order (see below):
+The New Order page reflects a form where the user may add a new order.

 - Enter Customer name, address, order number and date.
 - Select Product, Enter Quantity, then click Add to Cart.
 Repeat as needed.
 - When customer information is completed and all items are added to the cart, click Submit Order.
 - The user may clear the order form by clicking the Cancel Order button.

 # Next Steps / Version 2.0 Wishlist